 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.

 Section 1.
-The School Leader or his/her designee shall be permitted to respond to requests for information from public schools about former employees.
+The School Leader or their designee shall be permitted to respond to requests for information from public schools about former employees.

 Section 2.
 Information Sharing